Jbsmartaleck/alx-system_engineering-devops/0x00-shell_basics/README.md

 Seventh command is to create a directory in another directory

 Command number 8 is to move a file from one directory to another

+Ninth command is to delete a file from a directory